daattali/beautiful-jekyll/volunteer.md

 What's in it for you?
 First off, you'll have the thanks of our entire staff and all our attendees, as well as the knowledge that you helped run the best Fur Squared yet!
 However, there are other benefits too.
 For volunteering, you will receive the following:

 - A ribbon identifying you as being part of our group of convention volunteers.
-- For 2 hours of logged service, you receive a F2 Bandana.
+- For 2 hours of logged service, you receive a small sponsor gift.
-- For 6 hours of logged service, you will receive a T-shirt with exclusive artwork designed by one of our guests of honor.
+- For 6 hours of logged service, you will receive a FurSquared-branded bandana.
-- For 10 hours of logged service, you will receive a Sponsor Stuff Bag (rest of the sponsor swag).
+- For 10 hours of logged service, you will receive a FurSquared t-shirt.
-- For 12 hours of logged service, you will receive Free Registration for Fur Squared 2025.
+- For 14 hours of logged service, you will receive free attendee registration for Fur Squared 2025.

 **Note:** Any hours logged before opening ceremonies or after closing ceremonies will count as **double hours** toward your total hours of logged service.